-Priorities for major roads projects are determined by the public works directors of each city, town and the County, working with TAM’s Technical Advisory Committee.
+Priorities for major roads projects were determined by the public works directors of each city, town and the County, working with TAM’s Technical Advisory Committee.
 The prioritization of Major Roads projects is based on performance criteria contained in the Sales Tax Expenditure Plan.
-TAM’s role is to administer the allocation of Measure A funds for major roads projects.
+TAM’s role was to administer the allocation of Measure A funds for major roads projects.

 Major roads eligible for funding were identified in the Measure A Expenditure Plan in 2006.
 Projects that have received funding and are in progress include:

 - Sir Francis Drake Boulevard Rehabilitation Project (Highway 101 to Ross Town limit)

 - 3rd Street, San Rafael